 You will need 265g of rolled oats (2+3/4 cups), 160g of vegan butter (2/3 cup), 100g of soft brown sugar (1/2 packed cup), and 3 tablespoons of golden syrup (Lyle’s is the one I always use).

-You’ll also need a 9 x 12-inch rectangular baking tin.
+You’ll also need an 8 x 10-inch rectangular baking tin.

 Once you’ve got your ingredients ready to go, line your tin with baking paper.
 This part is important because you’ll have a REALLY hard time getting the flapjacks out of the tin if you don’t!